Pornic Agglo Pays de Retz

 Pornic Agglo Pays de Retz is a French agglomeration community, created on 1 January 2017 and located in the Loire-Atlantique department and the Pays de la Loire region.

 Historical

 After several months of negotiations, the community advisers of the two community of communes of Pornic and Cœur Pays de Retz decided to merge them on 13 June 2016 within an urban community called "Pornic Agglo Pays de Retz".

 The agglomeration community was created on 1 January 2017 by prefectural decree of 9 November 2016.
 On 5 January 2017, during its inaugural meeting, the community council elected the mayor of Pornic, Jean-Michel Brard, as president of the agglomeration community.
+In 2024, Pascale Briand was elected as president of Pornic Agglo Pays de Retz and was subsequently relected on 6 April 2026 following the 2026 Municipales elections.

 On 1 January 2020, the municipality of Villeneuve-en-Retz left the communauté de communes Sud Retz Atlantique and joined Pornic Agglo Pays de Retz.

 Community territory

 Geography

 Located in the southwestern department of Loire-Atlantique, Pornic intercommunal Agglo Retz includes 15 towns and has an area of 522.1 km2.

 Map of the intercommunalité Pornic Agglo Pays de Retz on 1 January 2019.